rmnl/clack/readme.md

 3. The **api** type you're saving.
 Currently there are three options:

    1. `ms1`: Media Services (aka JW Platform) API version 1.
-   2. `ac1`: Player Account API version 1.e
-   3. `ac2`: Player Account API version 2.
+   2. `ac2`: Player Account API version 2.

 4. The **host** of the api.
 E.g. _api.jwplatform.com_.
 Do not add slashes or a protocol.